tektechnologies/Instructor-Prep/201/class-04.md

 ### Rerender the page to see that the tag does nothing by itself

 - add a **border** to see what the span is doing.
-- Try text-align, but didnt change anything because we are aligning it right in the tiny red box.
+- Try text-align, but didn't change anything because we are aligning it right in the tiny red box.
 So we could do a margin left, of 75%, when we shrink page, the margin does not operate the way we want.